MicrosoftDocs/query-docs/query-languages/m/custom-numeric-format-strings.md

 The "#" custom format specifier serves as a digit-placeholder symbol.
 If the value that is being formatted has a digit in the position where the "#" symbol appears in the format string, that digit is copied to the result string.
 Otherwise, nothing is stored in that position in the result string.

-Note that this specifier never displays a zero that is not a significant digit, even if zero is the only digit in the string.
-It will display zero only if it is a significant digit in the number that is being displayed.
+Note that this specifier never displays a zero that isn't a significant digit, even if zero is the only digit in the string.
+It displays zero only if it's a significant digit in the number that is being displayed.

 The "##" format string causes the value to be rounded to the nearest digit preceding the decimal, where rounding away from zero is always used.
 For example, formatting 34.5 with "##" would result in the value 35.